Cheating on your partner starts with you, not in the bedroom (30+ examples)

 When an attractive person appears on the TV and you imagine yourself being intimate with them (*it’s important to keep in mind how willing and often you’re engaging in this day dreaming-like behavior).

-It starts when you allow negative, intrusive thoughts to alter and affect how you view and treat your partner (i.e., you have consistent thoughts about how easy it would be to walk away, the fantasy of hooking up the new co-worker, or that your “friend” does certain things *better* or can fill in gaps your partner can’t).
+It starts when you allow negative, intrusive thoughts to alter and affect how you view and treat your partner (i.e., you have consistent thoughts about how easy it would be to walk away, the fantasy of hooking up the new co-worker, that your “friend” does certain things *better* or can fill in gaps your partner can’t).

 You start comparing that person’s looks to your partner’s or even actively seeking out others who are more attractive (i.e., more specifically thinking how you wish your partner looked better or looked like them).